prakashhramu/bike-sharing/README.md

 # bike-sharing
-A simple Neural network for predicting number of bike sharing rides
+A simple Neural network for predicting number of bike sharing rides.
+Developed as part of the Udacity Deep Learning Nanodegree.